 The lack of due care given by Plan Sponsors has not gone unnoticed by the Department of Labor (“DOL”).
 In an effort to follow suit, the Employee Benefits Security Administration (“EBSA”), the administrative arm of the DOL dedicated to administering, regulating, and enforcing the provisions of the Employee Retirement Income Security Act of 1974 (“ERISA”), published its own regulation that increases penalties as they relate specifically to employee benefit plans.
 Prior to the increase, penalties did not have the deterrent effect the federal government had hoped for.
 With the increase in retirement plan investigations spearheaded by EBSA, plan sponsors who have undergone such investigations have been slammed with crippling fees for violations, many of which are multiplied per day and by participant.
 These punitive damages have had the intended result with the targeted population; they have been conditioned into compliance.
 Those who fail to take heed will risk lining federal coffers.
 If you have an employee benefit plan, it’s no longer a question of “if” but rather “when” the plan will be investigated.

-The following updated penalties are applicable to retirement plans governed by ERISA.
 The updated penalties, which became effective August 1, 2016, apply to assessments after August 1, 2016 for those violations that occurred after November 2, 2015.

 If you would like to learn more about this topic, please contact: